Fri 5 Sep 2025 12:45 | Updated: Fri 5 Sep 2025 12:48

 The Global Ethanol Association (GEA) has launched as an independent non-profit organisation based in Switzerland, with marine fuel decarbonisation as its first flagship initiative.

-"The Global Ethanol Association represents a transformative step for ethanol as a strategic enabler of sustainable fuel and industrial innovation," said Martyn Rees, co-founder and president of GEA.
-"Our mission is to connect stakeholders with ethanol, delivering game-changing industrial transformation with real-world impact."
+"The Global Ethanol Association represents a transformative step for ethanol as a strategic enabler of sustainable fuel solution across industries," said Sylvain Zurcher, co-founder and president of GEA.
+"Our mission is to connect innovation with action, delivering tangible solutions that link industry ambition with real-world impact."

 GEA's Marine Fuel Sector Initiative is described as an industry-led effort to establish ethanol as part of the sustainable marine fuel mix.
-The organisation claims it will mobilise stakeholders, including ethanol suppliers, shipping companies, and marine technology firms, to drive innovation and develop standards.
+The organisation's objective is to mobilise stakeholders, including ethanol suppliers, shipping companies, and marine technology firms, to drive innovation and develop standards.

 Founding member